Our History

 The majority of our meetings were played at Stoke Poges and Burnham Beeches, with occasional ones at Maidenhead and other clubs.
 The Captains prize used to be a knock-out competition played at Burnham Beeches over a period of several months.
 This latter course has always been the ‘home’ of the TEGS and we have always been, and still are, grateful to the club for their hospitality.
 The important changes to the course have been made only comparatively recently as most members will recall.
 Stoke Poges, however, has changed even more radically; before the war there were two courses, the ‘old’ and the ‘new’, and the present course is a combination of the two (though rather more from the ‘old’ than the ‘new’).

 So much for the past.
-Let us now look forward to our Jubilee Year and make it the most successful one yet.
+Let us now look forward to our Jubilee Year and make it the most successful one year.